EnterpriseDB/tpa/docs/src/INSTALL.md

 We recommend that you run `tpaexec setup` again whenever a new version of `tpaexec` is installed.
 Some new releases may not strictly require this, but others will not work without it.

+## Ansible community support

+TPAexec now supports ansible community, you may choose to use it by using `--use-community-ansible` option during `tpaexec setup`, default will be to use the legacy 2ndQuadrant/ansible fork.
+This will change in a future release, support for 2ndQuadrant/ansible will be dropped and community ansible will become the new default.

+notable difference:
+- change the `--skip-flags` options to community behavior where a task will be skipped if part of the list given to the `--skip-tags` option even if it is also tagged with special tag `always`.
+TPAexec expects all tasks tagged with `always` to be run to ensure a complete deployment, therefor `--skip-tags` should not be used when using community ansible.